MengjieSHI/GenMC-optical-fluence-synthesis/README.md

     --tar-key fcw_raw_norm_log_256_filtered
 ```

-The datasets generated and analysed in the study are available from the
+The datasets generated and analysed in the study are available from the authors upon reasonable request.
-corresponding author on reasonable request.

 ## Training